-This data was used to characterize each documented domestic abuse fatality that occurred in Orleans Parish in 2020 and to provide recommendations on how improvements could be made to prevent fatalities in the future.
+This data was used to characterize each fatality that was documented as domestic abuse in Orleans Parish in 2020.
+It was also used to provide recommendations on how improvements could Generalizability be made to prevent fatalities in the future.
 However, due to the limited number of cases, it is important to note that this data is not representative of all domestic abuse that occurs in New Orleans and is not generalizable.